Database Information Retrieval

 The OR Boolean operator is a bit tricky.
 It means, basically, one or the other or both.
 Thus, if we had used it here, then CMMC would have returned all records having the subject term DIFFUSION of innovations, as well as those records that did or did not have regression in the abstract.
 The OR operator is more useful when querying terms in the same search fields.
 For instance, we might want to use the OR operator to search for two different terms that might appear in the abstract fields, or the subject term fields, such as the following related terms:

 We can see how this plays out in the results.
-In the first record in the following screenshot, both terms appear in the subjects list.
-But in the second record, only one of the terms appears.
+In the first record in Figure 10, both terms appear in the subjects list.
+But in the second record, only one of the terms appears since OR doesn't require both to appear.

 Using the OR Boolean operator